Kakoushias/numerals-converter-js/PERFORMANCE_TESTING.md

 1. **Import Warnings**: The relative imports in `benchmark.ts` may show IDE warnings but work correctly in Docker.

-2. **K6 Profile**: K6 doesn't need a separate profile startup - it's run via `docker-compose run` after dev services are up.
+2. **K6 Profile**: K6 doesn't need a separate profile startup - it's run via `docker compose run` after dev services are up.

 3. **Health Checks**: The `--wait` flag ensures all services are healthy before running tests.

-4. **Cleanup**: All scripts include proper cleanup with `docker-compose down`.
+4. **Cleanup**: All scripts include proper cleanup with `docker compose down`.

 ## Status: ✅ Complete and Tested